-The Gaultier Historical Society is a group of individuals based in East Waterford, Co Waterford - incorporating the coastal villages of Cheekpoint, Passage East and Dunmore East.
+The BARONY OF GAULTIER HISTORICAL SOCIETY is a group of individuals based in East Waterford, Co Waterford - incorporating the coastal villages of Cheekpoint, Passage East and Dunmore East and the townlands of the barony area.
 Waterford is in the South East of Ireland and has a rich heritage in history, historical sites and culture.
 We organise a range of events and new members are always welcome.

 Wednesday, 7 May 2014